 Simple English definitions for legal terms

-Read a random definition: certificate of organization
+Read a random definition: bring to book

 Spot zoning is when a piece of land or group of lands have different rules for what can be built on them than the surrounding area.
 This can be okay in some cases, like if a business needs to keep operating even though new rules say it can't.
 But sometimes, spot zoning can be bad.
 For example, a big store might convince the government to let them build in a neighborhood where only houses are allowed.
 This can make the houses nearby less valuable and make more noise.
 The rules about spot zoning are different in different places, but they have to be careful not to be unfair to certain people or groups.